polodev/javascript_selector_yt_bangla/readme.md

-# css selector
+# Javascript selector
-css has 2 types of selector
+JavaScript has 2 types of selector
 * scalar selector will return single element
 * composite selector will return array of elements.